 What are the goals of periodic reviews?

-In reviewing the above data points the goal of the Periodic Review Team would be:
+In reviewing the above data points the goal of the Periodic Review Function team would be:

-To evaluate the performance of the IANA Functions Operator and any related oversight bodies vis-a-vis the needs of its direct customers and the expectations of the broader ICANN Community;
+To evaluate the performance of the IANA Functions Operator and any related oversight bodies vis-à-vis the needs of its direct customers and the expectations of the broader ICANN community;

-To evaluate the performance of any IANA Oversight bodies with respect to the responsibilities set forth in their Charters;
+To evaluate the performance of any IANA oversight bodies with respect to the responsibilities set forth in their charters;

-To consider and assess any changes effected since the last periodic review and their implications for the Performance of the IANA Naming Functions; and
+To consider and assess any changes effected since the last periodic review and their implications for the performance of the IANA Naming Functions; and

 To identify areas for improvement in the performance of the IANA Functions and associated oversight mechanisms.